KDE/digikam-doc/getting_started/installation.rst

    %LocalAppData%\\kxmlgui5\\digikam\showfotoui.rc

-Do also make sure no GPO is blocking the access to these folders.
+Also make sure no GPO is blocking the access to these folders.

 .. _macos_requirements:

 digiKam on macOS
 -----------------

-The non Signed Package
+The non-Signed Package
 ~~~~~~~~~~~~~~~~~~~~~~

-**digiKam** runs with Intel based Mac's on macOS 64-bit.
-For M1 based Mac's, you needs to use `Apple Rosetta 2 <https://support.apple.com/en-us/HT211861>`_ instructions translator.
-Minimum system requirement depends of the digiKam version to install:
+**digiKam** runs with Intel-based Macs on macOS 64-bit.
+On Apple-silicon based Macs, digiKam uses the `Apple Rosetta 2 <https://support.apple.com/en-us/HT211861>`_ translator.
+Minimum system requirements depend on the version of digiKam being installed:

     =============== ===========================================================================================
     digiKam version Supported macOS Release